-The Rye Town Administrator is hired by the Board of Selectmen.
-The Town Administrator functions as the administrative officer of all Town departments, on behalf of the Board of Selectmen.
+The Rye Town Administrator is hired by the Select Board.
+The Town Administrator functions as the administrative officer of all Town departments, on behalf of the Select Board.
 The Town Administrator does not supervise the offices of the Town Clerk or Town Treasurer.
-He is responsible for the general supervision of the business affairs of the Town, as well as the expenditure of funds appropriated for town purposes.
-He is responsible for reporting to the Board of Selectmen regarding receipts and disbursements under his control and coordinates the preparation of the annual operating budget with the Board of Selectmen and the Budget Committee.
+The Town Administrator is responsible for the general supervision of the business affairs of the Town, as well as the expenditure of funds appropriated for town purposes.
+The Town Administrator is responsible for reporting to the Select Board regarding receipts and disbursements under the Town Administrator's control and coordinates the preparation of the annual operating budget with the Select Board and the Budget Committee.
 The Town Administrator works with the heads of Town departments to set the preliminary budget for the Town each year.
-The proposed budget then goes to the Board of Selectmen for review and approval and then on to the Budget Committee.
+The proposed budget then goes to the Select Board for review and then on to the Budget Committee for approval.

-The Town Administrator is also responsible for supervising government operations and implementing the policies established by the Board of Selectmen.
-The Town Administrator may approve vouchers for obligations incurred by any department under his supervision.
-He will represent the Board of Selectmen when working with the various Town boards, commissions, and committees, as well as the public and media.
+The Town Administrator is also responsible for supervising government operations and implementing the policies established by the Select Board.
+The Town Administrator may approve vouchers for obligations incurred by any department under the Town Administrator's supervision.
+The Town Administrator will represent the Select Board when working with the various Town boards, commissions, and committees, as well as the public and media.
 The Town Administrator also coordinates legal matters with the Town Counsel.

-The Town Administrator is not responsible for making bylaws, borrowing money, assessing or collecting taxes (except in certain situations as stipulated in RSA 37:16), granting licenses, planning streets, assessing damages or other judicial functions normally the responsibility of the Board of Selectmen or other Town officers.
+The Town Administrator is not responsible for making bylaws, borrowing money, assessing or collecting taxes (except in certain situations as stipulated in RSA 37:16), granting licenses, planning streets, assessing damages or other judicial functions normally the responsibility of the Select Board or other Town officers.
 The Town Administrator does not hire or fire employees.
 The voters of each town in New Hampshire can approve or defeat a Warrant Article creating or eliminating the position of Town Administrator.

 The Town Administrator's office is on the second floor of the Town Hall.
 The phone number for the Town Administrator is (603) 964-5523x111.
-You can also leave a message for the Town Administrator or schedule an appointment with him through the Assistant Administrator, Cyndi Gillespie at (603) 964-5523x112.
-It is advisable to schedule an appointment with the Town Administrator as his is a part time position in the Town of Rye.
+You can also leave a message for the Town Administrator or schedule an appointment with Town Administrator, Becky Bergeron, through the Select Board's Office, at (603) 964-5523.
+It is advisable to schedule an appointment if you need to meet with the Rye Town Administrator.